IHE/RAD.IMR/input/pagecontent/volume-1.md

 > Although MPR is a feature available in many PACS implementations, it is an advanced operation that is computationally intensive.
 For the interactive image viewing capability on interactive multimedia report, MPR is not expected to be available.
 If viewing of the images from different planes is desirable, then the acquired data should be reconstructed to other planes and then be saved as separate set of images.
 These new set of reconstructed images can then be referenced in the DiagnosticReport resource.
 >
 > The actor is not required to support reconstruction.

+##### 1.52.1.1.6.2 Non-Image Objects

+The Report Reader shall be capable of display Grayscale Softcopy Presentation State objects with their referenced images.

 ## 1:52.2 IMR Actor Options